Pair correlations of one-dimensional model sets and monstrous covariograms of Rauzy fractals

 and the union is disjoint.
 Since one considers a tiling of the real line described as a fixed point of a Pisot substitution (inflation) rule $\varrho$ with $n$ letters (prototiles) with the inflation factor $\lambda$, this is reflected on the level of the control points as

 where, again, the unions are disjoint.
-Note that the RHS does not describe a contraction.
+Note that the RHS, viewed as a mapping between $n$-tuples of Delone sets, does not define a contraction with respect to any natural metric.
+Consequently, a characterisation of the solution space of \eqref{eq:EMS} is difficult.
+We are not aware of any general result in this direction.

 If the alphabet is binary and $\lambda$ is a PV number, the sets $\vL^{}_{i}$ are \emph{regular model sets} \cite{HS2003}.
 For larger alphabets, this problem is known under the name \emph{Pisot substitution conjecture}.
-It is unclear whether or not it should hold, but all known examples fulfil it.
-We refer the reader to~\cite{APisot} for a summary on the Pisot substitution conjecture, to \cite{Barge} for various families for which it is satisfied, and to \cite{BalRus} for an extensive computer search for a counterexample.
+It is unclear whether or not it should hold, but all known examples with irreducible characteristic polynomial of the substitution matrix satisfy it.
+We refer the reader to~\cite{APisot} for a summary on the Pisot substitution conjecture, to \cite{Barge} for various families for which the conjecture has been verified, and to \cite{BalRus} for an extensive computer search for a counterexample.

-Model sets are special cases of cut-and-project sets with nice properties, both arising from cut-and-project schemes.
+Model sets are special cases of cut-and-project sets with nice properties, both arising from cut-and-project schemes; compare \cite{Meyer,Moo97}.

 \begin{definition} A \emph{cut-and-project scheme} (CPS) is a triple $(\RR^d,\, H,\, \cL)$ consisting of $\RR^d$ (\textit{direct/physical space}) and a locally compact Abelian group (LCAG) $H$ (\textit{internal space}), together with a discrete co-compact subgroup --- a lattice --- $\cL \subset \RR^d \times H$ and the natural projections $\pi: \RR^{d} \times H\to \RR^{d}$ and $\pi^{}_{\text{int}} :\RR^{d} \times H\to H$ enjoying the following properties: \begin{enumerate} \itemsep=2pt \item The restriction $\pi|_{\cL}$ is one-to-one. \item The image $\pi_{\text{int}}(\cL)$ is dense in $H$. \end{enumerate} \end{definition}